Skip to main content

 • 2025

-As part of a landmark €35m expansion, we’re reimagining the long-neglected St John’s Gardens as a landscaped extension of our gardens, with 50 new suites, enriching the guest experience and restoring a forgotten corner of the city to quiet splendour.
+While honouring our past, we invest in the future.
+As part of a landmark €35m expansion, we’re reimagining the long-neglected St John’s Gardens as a landscaped extension of our gardens with 50 new suites – restoring a forgotten corner of Valletta to quiet splendour.

 Our illustrious guests